devserega/minetest-mod_mcl_signs/README.txt

 A reworking of VoxeLibre's mcl_signs to be colorable and made to glow.
 Requires Luanti and VoxeLibre.
 ---

-Updated by Serega (devserega) @ DateTime: 03/02/25.
-Added supporting of cyrillic chars Created by Michieal (FaerRaven) @ DateTime: 10/14/22 4:05 PM
+Created by Michieal (FaerRaven) @ DateTime: 10/14/22 4:05 PM

 Reworked to be an API and to allow players to color, and/or make the lettering for the signs glow (be bright at night).
 Reworked by Michieal (FaerRaven), including the sign textures batch changed to be white instead of the original black.